FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-Regular Goal Result is a composite quantity consisting of several attributes.
+: Regular Goal Result is a composite quantity consisting of several attributes.
 Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes.
 Conditional Throughput is a RECOMMENDED attribute.
-Stopping conditions for the corresponding Search Goal MUST be satisfied to produce a Regular Goal Result.

 {::comment}

-    [MB90]: To do what?
-I’m afraid we need to explicit the meaning here.
+    MB90: To do what?
+I'm afraid we need to explicit the meaning here.

-    [VP]: Yes, reformulate.
+    VP: Yes, reformulate.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-Discussion:
 {::comment}

-    [MB91]: Isn’t this redundant with listing the bounds as required in the previous definition?
+    MB91: Isn't this redundant with listing the bounds as required in the previous definition?

-    [VP]: Do we need separation between may-not-exist and must-exist quantities?
+    VP: Do we need separation between may-not-exist and must-exist quantities?
           Either way, reformulate.

-    [MK]: Deleted.
+    MK: Deleted.
 Agree with Med - Sentence was redundant as already covered by text in definition "Relevant Upper Bound and Relevant Lower Bound are REQUIRED attributes."

+    VP: TODO212: Re-check.

 {:/comment}

-If an implementation offers Goal Width as a Search Goal attribute, the distance between the Relevant Lower Bound and the Relevant Upper Bound MUST NOT be larger than the Goal Width,
+Discussion:

+&nbsp;
-Implementations MAY add their own attributes.
+: Implementations MAY add their own attributes.

+&nbsp;
-Test report MUST display Relevant Lower Bound.
+: Test report MUST display Relevant Lower Bound.
 Displaying Relevant Upper Bound is RECOMMENDED, especially if the implementation does not use Goal Width.

+&nbsp;
+: In general, stopping conditions for the corresponding Search Goal MUST be satisfied to produce a Regular Goal Result.
+Specifically, if an implementation offers Goal Width as a Search Goal attribute, the distance between the Relevant Lower Bound and the Relevant Upper Bound MUST NOT be larger than the Goal Width.

+&nbsp;
-For stopping conditions refer to Sections [Goal Width](#goal-width) and [Stopping Conditions and Precision](#stopping-conditions-and-precision).
+: For stopping conditions refer to Sections [Goal Width](#goal-width) and [Stopping Conditions and Precision](#stopping-conditions-and-precision).

 #### Irregular Goal Result

 Definition:

+&nbsp;
-Irregular Goal Result is a composite quantity.
+: Irregular Goal Result is a composite quantity.
 No attributes are required.

 Discussion:

+&nbsp;
-It is RECOMMENDED to report any useful quantity even if it does not satisfy all the requirements.
+: It is RECOMMENDED to report any useful quantity even if it does not satisfy all the requirements.
 For example, if Max Load is classified as a Lower Bound, it is fine to report it as an "effective" Relevant Lower Bound (although not a real one, as that requires